First Alert: Bursts of snow but heavy rain washing away most snow

 WHAT TO EXPECT

-This morning is mostly cloudy, with stray flurries, and a low around 20 degrees..
-The wind is lighter, but still a 5 mph wind from the NE makes us feel several degrees colder.
-Keep all those warm layers ready!

-We’re looking at a quiet day, but remember that changes this evening.
-It’s a mostly cloudy Wednesday, with a light breeze, and the high is still below average as we only warm to around 41 degrees.
+Sure, it was sunny and much, much warmer Wednesday.
+That’s all about to change as the first snowflakes are already rolling in.

-The WVLT First Alert starts around 7 p.m. today, as burst of snow and sleet to some freezing rain develop.
+The WVLT First Alert starts at 7 p.m. today, as bursts of snow and sleet move into our westernmost counties.
 We’ll be in the low to mid 30s area-wide this evening, so that gives us that quick trigger of snow and mixing.
 The best chance for accumulating snow is on the Plateau to the Tennessee, Kentucky line.
-That’s where we have Winter Storm alerts. he snow will fall really hard for a few hours, but we’ll inch up on the temperatures enough to spread out rain for most of our area.
+That’s where we have Winter Storm Warnings.
+The snow will fall really hard for a few hours, but we’ll inch up on the temperatures in the Valley and spread out rain.
 The best shot to keep the snow on the ground is on the Northern Plateau.
+If you’re thinking of cities specifically, there: Oneida, Robbins, Norma, Jellico, Harlan, Middlesboro, Jamestown, Grimsley, and the northern stretches of Crossville.

+NOTE: IF YOU ARE NOT OUTSIDE IN THE EARLY MORNING HOURS OF THURSDAY, WELL BEFORE DAWN, YOU **WILL NOT** SEE MUCH SNOW.
+A LOT WILL MELT BEFORE YOU WAKE UP.

 Tonight starts out wintry, but becomes rainy, with morning temperatures in the mid to upper 30s.
+The other reason for a First Alert is the really heavy rain that starts before dawn Thursday.
+That plus another band of rain midday to early afternoon.
+This accumulates to more than an inch of rain, which can cause hydroplaning and standing water on roads.
+It’s a gross, soggy day, with a high around 41 degrees.
+This winds down in the evening, but starts changing to scattered snow showers, which will drop a trace to a half an inch of snow through Friday morning.
+Notice the rain in between washed away the earlier snowfall.

 LOOKING AHEAD

-The weekend starts improving!
+The weekend starts improving, though.
 Saturday is sunny, but still chilly in the low 40s.
 Sunday is partly cloudy, but makes it to the low 50s!

 We’ll have a few showers move in Sunday night into Monday, but we’ll still be close to 50 degrees on Monday.